Office of Innovations in Teaching & Learning

-- Add someone to your Canvas course, or remove someone from your Canvas course.
+- Request that someone be added to your Canvas course, or removed from your Canvas course.
+Or request that YOU be added to or removed from a particular Canvas course.
 Want to add someone to your Canvas course or from a “sandbox” course?
-Want to remove someone?
-For any special requests regarding an existing Canvas course’s roster please submit this form.
+Want to join someone else’s Canvas course?
+Or do you wish to remove someone from a Canvas course?
+This form is for any special requests regarding one existing Canvas course’s roster.

 - Please note: this form cannot be used to change who is officially teaching a class and it is also not for normal registration changes like students adding or dropping a class, nor is it for enrolling anyone who is not affiliated with CMC in a Canvas course.
 (For enrolling a non-CMC person in a Canvas course, please see the form on this page.)